 You can configure an Azure SQL Database as the push subscriber in a one-way transactional or snapshot replication topology.

 This article describes the use of transactional replication in Azure SQL Database.
 It is unrelated to active geo-replication, an Azure SQL Database feature that allows you to create complete readable replicas of individual databases.

-- The SQL Server can be an instance of SQL Server running on-premises or an instance of SQL Server running in an Azure virtual machine in the cloud.
-For more information, see SQL Server on Azure Virtual Machines overview.
+- The SQL Server instance acting as publisher and/or distributor can be an instance of SQL Server running on-premises, an Azure SQL Managed Instance, or an instance of SQL Server running on an Azure virtual machine in the cloud.

-- The distribution database and the replication agents cannot be placed on an Azure SQL database.
+- The distribution database and the replication agents cannot be placed on a database in Azure SQL Database.

 - Snapshot and one-way transactional replication are supported.
 Peer-to-peer transactional replication and merge replication are not supported.

 To successfully replicate to a database in Azure SQL Database, SQL Server publishers and distributors must be using (at least) one of the following versions:

 Publishing to any Azure SQL Database from a SQL Server database is supported by the following versions of SQL Server:

 - SQL Server 2016 and greater